 How the Police Report Can Help Your Defense

-Depending on how you recall the arrest, you might be shocked to see how the officer describes things.
+Depending on how you remember the arrest, you might be surprised by the officer’s account of events.
 You might even disagree with a number of the statements that the officer made.
-This is why having a copy of the police report is key to defending your DUI case.
+This is why it’s crucial to your DUI defense that you have a copy of the police report.

-It will show your DUI defense attorney exactly what the police will say in court.
-After all, the officers won’t stray from the order of events stated in their report, which gives your defense lawyer a basis on which to build your case.
+It will demonstrate to your DUI defense lawyer precisely what the police will testify about in court.
+After all, the cops won’t deviate from the sequence of incidents described in their report, providing your defense attorney with a foundation from which to construct your case.

 As part of your defense, one strategy may be to attempt to discredit the officer’s statements found in the police report by:

-- Providing doubt about the validity of field sobriety tests
+- Calling into question the reliability of field sobriety testing

-- Providing doubt about the accuracy of Blood Alcohol Content (BAC) tests
+- Creating uncertainty regarding the reliability of Blood Alcohol Content (BAC) tests

 - Providing YOUR testimony that might contradict the police report

 Even while it may seem hopeless and you might think the police have a solid case against you, this may not be the case.
 Legally sober people can fail sobriety or blood alcohol content tests for a variety of reasons.